-Today’s post utilizes a handy-dandy little tool called the spiral slicer – http://amzn.to/1cPUAkv .
-It is an ingenious tool that can turn almost any vegetable into noodle like strands.
-I used it to create a delicious and simple sweet potato dish that would be great for Thanksgiving or as a side with dinner any day of the week.
+Today’s post utilizes a handy-dandy little tool called the spiral slicer.
+It is an ingenious tool that can turn almost any vegetable into noodle-like strands.
+We used it to create a delicious and simple sweet potato dish that would be great for Thanksgiving or as a side with dinner any day of the week.

 Check out my easy recipe below.

-1. Using the spiral slicer – http://amzn.to/1cPUAkv (and after you’ve cut the potato as shown in the directions), create your sweet potato “noodles.”
+1. Using the spiral slicer (and after you’ve cut the potato as shown in the directions on the spiral slicer), create your sweet potato “noodles.”

 2. Meanwhile, melt 1/2 tbsp of butter in a small skillet.
 Toast the sliced almonds in the skillet with butter.
 Watch the almonds carefully, as they will burn easily.